danielvicentini/socialdistance/README.md

 Webex Teams will be leveraged as the frontend.

-Regarding monitoring modules, the following is being considered:
+Regarding monitoring modules, the following is implemented:
  -Detection of people not using facial mask, leveraging video analytic build over Meraki cameras.
  -Identification and counting of people in a certain site leveraging Meraki cameras native analytics, Meraki WiFi location APIs and others.
+ -Tracing people with whom an infected person had contact within the work environment during the period when he was supposed to have had the virus incubated.

  -Detecting the minimum distance between people in a site (stretch goal), levering video analytiac build over Meraki cameras.

-As a stretch goal, we plan to build a backend module for determining the people with whom an infected person had contact within the work environment during the period when he was supposed to have had the virus incubated.

 ### Cisco Products Technologies/ Services
 Our solution will levegerage the following Cisco technologies